ansible-collections/microsoft.scom/README.md

 ansible-galaxy collection install microsoft.scom --upgrade
 ```

-You can also install a specific version of the collection, for example, if you need to downgrade when something is broken in the latest version (please report an issue in this repository).
+You can also install a specific version of the collection, for example, if you need to downgrade when something is broken in the latest version (please report an issue).
 Use the following syntax to install version `0.1.0`:

 ```bash
 ansible-galaxy collection install microsoft.scom:==0.1.0